-On Sunday the 24th of June 1956, the BBC presented a radio dramatisation of A Voyage to Arcturus, on its “highbrow” Third Programme service.
-Starting at 8:10pm and finishing at 10:55pm, with a fifteen-minute interval roughly halfway through (during which a recording of Telemann’s Suite in D for wind instruments was played), the programme was recorded and re-broadcast the following Saturday (30th June), from 6pm to 8:45pm (this time, the interval music was Dittersdorf’s Partita in D).
+On Sunday the 24th of June 1956, the BBC presented a radio dramatisation of A Voyage to Arcturus on its “highbrow” Third Programme.
+Starting at 8:10pm and finishing at 10:55pm, with a fifteen-minute interval roughly halfway through (during which a recording of Telemann’s Suite in D for wind instruments was played), the programme was recorded and re-broadcast the following Saturday, from 6pm to 8:45pm (this time, the interval music was Dittersdorf’s Partita in D).

-Although Bernard Sellin describes it as “the reading of extracts”, it is obvious from the cast list that it was much more than that, as it required 16 actors (one doubling up to play two parts), and had incidental music composed for it.
-Among the actors were Stephen Murray (later to achieve fame as Commander Murray in the radio comedy, The Navy Lark) as Nightspore, Howard Marion-Crawford (grandson of the writer F Marion Crawford) as Maskull, and Jill Balcon (daughter of the British film producer Michael Balcon, and, later, mother to Daniel Day-Lewis) as Sullenbode.
-Heron Carvic, playing Panawe, later went on to play Gandalf in a 1968 radio adaptation of The Hobbit, while Jeffrey Segal, as Sature/Catice, would appear on TV in Rentaghost and Fawlty Towers.
-It is interesting to note that the creature of the “third sex”, Leehallfae, is played by a woman
+Although Bernard Sellin describes it as “the reading of extracts”, it’s obvious from the cast list it was much more than that, as it required 16 actors (one doubling up to play two parts), and had incidental music composed for it.
+Among the actors were Stephen Murray as Nightspore (later to achieve fame as Commander Murray in the long-running radio comedy The Navy Lark), Howard Marion-Crawford as Maskull (grandson of the writer F Marion Crawford, he’d already appeared in two films by Alfred Hitchcock, and would do so in David Lean’s Lawrence of Arabia, as well as a string of mid-60s Fu Manchu films), and Jill Balcon as Sullenbode (daughter of the British film producer Michael Balcon, and, later, mother to Daniel Day-Lewis).
+Heron Carvic, playing Panawe, went on to voice Morpho in the 1964 Doctor Who serial The Keys of Marinus, and Gandalf in a 1968 radio adaptation of The Hobbit, while Jeffrey Segal, as Sature/Catice, would appear on TV in Rentaghost and Fawlty Towers.
+Several of the actors’ voice-work can still be heard thanks to their film and TV appearances.
+Denis Goacher, who played Crimtyphon, was the Control Voice in the 1967 Doctor Who series The Macra Terror, while Olive Gregg, who played Tydomin, had uncredited voice-only parts in Carry on Spying, the 1960 Village of the Damned (dubbing the leader of the alien children), and the Hammer films Blood from the Mummy’s Tomb and Countess Dracula.
+(The strongest Hammer connection in the production, though, was conductor John Hollingsworth, who conducted the scores for, among others, The Quatermass Experiment, X the Unknown, Quatermass 2, The Curse of Frankenstein, and The Horror of Dracula.)
+It’s interesting to note that the creature of the “third sex”, Leehallfae, is played by a woman.

 The complete cast list and details from the Radio Times (June 22, 1956) are as follows (I’ve provided links to more information about the people involved where possible):